gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/_posts/2022-08-07-bazel-in-action.markdown

 Before you can build a project, you need to set up its workspace.
 A workspace is a directory that holds your project's source files and Bazel's build outputs.
 It also contains these significant files:

-* The `WORKSPACE file` , which identifies the directory and its contents as a Bazel workspace and lives at the root of the project's directory structure.
+* The `WORKSPACE` file , which identifies the directory and its contents as a Bazel workspace and lives at the root of the project's directory structure.
-* One or more `BUILD files` , which tell Bazel how to build different parts of the project.
+* One or more `BUILD` files, which tell Bazel how to build different parts of the project.
 A directory within the workspace that contains a `BUILD` file is a [package](https://bazel.build/reference/glossary#package).
 (More on packages later in this tutorial.)

 In future projects, to designate a directory as a Bazel workspace, create an empty file named `WORKSPACE` in that directory.
 For the purposes of this tutorial, a `WORKSPACE` file is already present in each stage.

-NOTE: When Bazel builds the project, all inputs must be in the same workspace.
+> NOTE: When Bazel builds the project, all inputs must be in the same workspace.
 Files residing in different workspaces are independent of one another unless linked.
 More detailed information about workspace rules can be found in [this guide](https://bazel.build/reference/be/workspace).

 ## Understand the BUILD file